OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 2. Create a couple pages in the current section.
 On one page, add a paragraph of content.

    >This sample expects the page content to be in one outline.
-You can click on your content in the OneNote page to display the border of the outline.
+You can click your content in the OneNote page to display the outline border.

 3. Open the OneNote Online notebook that the OneNote team created for you.
 Choose **Insert > Upload Add-in**.

    ![Upload Add-in dialog](readme-images/insert-add-ins.png)

-4. Choose manifest-onenote-add-in.xml in your project files, and then choose **Upload**.
+4. Navigate to **manifest-onenote-add-in.xml** in your project files, and then choose **Upload**.
 While testing, the manifest file can be stored locally.

 5. The add-in opens in an iFrame next to the OneNote page.
    - Use the **Get stats** button to get approximate word and sentence counts.